Anh26535D/Realtime-Stock-Analysis/README.md

    python historical_price_producer.py
    ```

    The data will be stored in a PostgreSQL database.
-You can use a tool like DBeaver or psql in the terminal to inspect the database.
+You can use a tool like DBeaver or psql to inspect the database.
+For download DBeaver, see (https://dbeaver.io/download/)[https://dbeaver.io/download/].
+This is the command to use access psql:
    ```
    docker exec -it [container-postgresql-id] psql -U [user_name] -d [database_name]
    ```